Gov. Wolf visits Erie discussing educational funding - NewsBreak

 More than $1 billion is being used for education spending in the state budget, and Erie is expected to see millions of that.

-Governor Tom Wolf made a stop in Erie on Monday to tour this increased funding.
+Gov. Tom Wolf made a stop in Erie on Monday to tout this increased funding.

 Here is more on the governor’s visit to Northwest Pennsylvania Collegiate Academy.

-Governor Wolf was joined by educators and state representatives Monday to discuss the accomplishments made from the additional education funding and how that has impacted the Erie School District.Push continues to give $2,000 payments to PA families
+Wolf was joined by educators and state representatives Monday to discuss the accomplishments made from the additional education funding and how that has impacted the Erie School District.DeSantis to visit Valley in support of J.D.
+Vance

 Governor Wolf visited Erie’s Collegiate Academy while discussing the $1.8 billion increase in education spending included in Pennsylvania’s state budget.